mdn/content/files/en-us/web/css/position/index.md

 #### Sticky position with all the inset boundaries set

-The following example demonstrates how an element behaves when all the inset boundaries are set.
-Here we have two light bulb emojis in a paragraph.
-Both the light bulbs have been made sticky, and inset boundaries have been specified as 50px from top, 100px from right, 50px from bottom, and 50px from left.
-To make the inset area recognizable same-sized gray-colored background on the parent div element has been set.
+The following example demonstrates an element's behavior when all inset boundaries are set.
+Here, we have two light bulb emojis in a paragraph.
+The light bulbs use sticky positioning, and the inset boundaries are specified as 50px from the top, 100px from the right, 50px from the bottom, and 50px from the left.
+A gray background on the parent div element marks the inset area.

 ##### HTML